shmam/Password-Game/README.md

 # Password-Game
-A fun password cracking game made with Electron
+A fun password cracking game made with Electron.
-More coming soon...